openmindsclub/H4ckT0b3rF3st-2k21/open_source_stories/README.md

 ```

 #### 3. Write Away
 Now's the time for the pen(or keyboard) warriors to shine.
-Put on your armor and put out your thoughts on the story of your choice.
+Put on your armor and put out your thoughts on the story of your choice.<br/>
 Add a `story-title.md` or `story-title.txt` file to this folder (ex: `TuxJourney.md` or `TuxJourney.txt`). and let your pen (Keyboard) run through the words of your imagination ! (the story must contain more than 500 words)